 The original design of the Cranberry board has a jumper pin to bypass the operational amplifier, thus enabling the use of either sensor.
-However, due to the untested performance of the operational amplifier circuit, all generations of the wireless environmental sensor modules (Apple, Cranberry, and Dragon Fruit) now utilize amplified pyranometers.
-The trade-off of omitting the amplifier circuit is that it requires a connection to the +3.3V power supply, which can draw a nominal current $300\mu A$ ^[11].
+However, due to the untested performance of the operational amplifier circuit, all generations of the wireless environmental sensor modules (Apple, Cranberry, and Dragon Fruit) are now designed to use amplified pyranometers.
+The potential trade-off of omitting the amplifier circuit is that it requires a connection to the +3.3V power supply, which can draw a nominal current 300uA [11].

 The output of the pyranometer is then sent to a Texas Instruments ADS1115 analog-to-digital (ADC) converter.
 The ADC can perform conversions at a rate of up to 860 samples per second (SPS) at a resolution of 16-bits.
-As the ADC performs calculations and sends the data to the MCU via I^2C , the device can draw a nominal current of $150\mu A$, before powering down to a current draw of only approximately $0.5\mu A$ ^[12].
+As the ADC performs calculations and sends the data to the MCU via I^2C , the device can draw a nominal current of $150\mu A$, before powering down to a current draw of only approximately $0.5\mu A$ [12].

-Figure 2-8.
-Apogee SP-212 pyranometer sensor without its leveling plate.
+Figure 2-9.
+Apogee SP-212 pyranometer sensor and Texas Instruments ADC circuit.

-2.3.4 XBee Pro S2B Transceiver
+2.3.5 XBee Pro S2B Transceiver

 The communications module for the Cranberry weatherbox utilizes an XBee Pro S2B RF module which operates using the ZigBee protocol.
 Operating within the ISM 2.4 GHz frequency band, these modules are optimized to "support the unique needs of low-cost, low-power wireless sensor networks.
 These modules require minimal power and provide reliable delivery of data between remote devices."
-Theoretical specifications for the 63mW transmitter allow transmission distances of approximately 90m for indoor and urban settings and 2mi for an outdoor line-of-sight environment ^[13].
+Theoretical specifications for the 63mW transmitter allow transmission distances of approximately 90m for indoor and urban settings and 2mi for an outdoor line-of-sight environment [13].